 Importantly, September is the last month when you get excellent offers, but we have found it to be a great month weather-wise in the Maldives.

 October is moving back into high-season when the hotels up their prices a little more and is the best time to see manta rays and whale sharks.
 There is a chance of rain showers if there is a more intense north-west monsoon in Sri Lanka.

 Visiting Maldives in November

 November is another month to be aware that you might get a little rain, but is generally absolutely perfect.

-The Maldives is quite simply an all-year round destination, and being so close to the equator the temperatures only really vary a few degrees around the 30 degree mark.
-Technically, the monsoon arrives from May to September, but as the islands are so low-lying, the showers wash over fairly quickly, and if anything are a fairly dramatic interlude.
+The Maldives is quite simply an all-year-round destination, and being so close to the equator the temperatures only really vary a few degrees around the 30 degree mark.
+Technically, the monsoon arrives from May to September, but as the islands are so low-lying, the showers wash over fairly quickly, and if anything is a fairly dramatic interlude.